eliguo/CSPP-401003-Labs/README.md

 ## Lab 2: Neural Networks with Functional API
 In this lab, we will use the `real_estate` dataset that is given to you as `real_estate_1.csv` and `real_estate_2.csv`.

-This dataset provides a number of features that eventually lead to predicting the prices of the houses.
+As you might remember, this dataset provides a number of features that eventually lead to predicting the prices of the houses.
 To demonstrate that the functional API in Keras can take multiple inputs we have divided the file dataset into two CSV files.

-Perform regression using MLP on the dataset with the help of [functional API](https://www.tensorflow.org/guide/keras/functional).
+Based on what you have learnt in Session, perform regression using MLP on the dataset with the help of [functional API](https://www.tensorflow.org/guide/keras/functional).

 ### Instructions:
 - Read both the datasets into two separate dataframes `df_1` and `df_2`